-1. Identify your Asset Criteria
+1. Identify Your Asset Criteria

-As an investor, if you are willing to invest in some properties and want to start a rental business, then firstly set criteria that will help in identifying your asset.
-These criteria consist of critical aspects about how you will operate your business.
-Let's consider an activity; this activity contains a set of questions.
+As an investor, if you are willing to invest in some properties and want to start a rental business, then first set criteria that will help in identifying your asset.
+These criteria consist of critical aspects of how you will operate your business.
+Let’s consider an activity; this activity contains a set of questions.
 You need to ask these questions yourself and answer them honestly.
 With these, you can finalize your assets and proceed to work on how you want to use them.
 To set up any rental property business like townhouse rental properties or apartment rental properties, answer the questions listed below:

 - What asset should you own, like an apartment or townhouse?